bradwilder/style-guide/README.md

 composer install
 ```

-5. Copy the 4 .ini files from the scripts directory to the project root directory
+5. Copy the 4 .ini files from the scripts directory to the project root directory:
 ```
 cp ./scripts/config*.ini .
 ```